balerum03/htmlandcss3-capstone/README.md

 # HTML & CSS3 Capstone project.

-> This project is based on a design given by Cindy Shin in Behance the goal was to use the design but with my own content and at the same time I had to use Flexbox and some other tools to create this page and show that I know how to use them properly.
+> This project is based on a design given by Cindy Shin in Behance the goal was to use the design but add my own content and at the same time I had to use Flexbox, the box model, CSS media queries for responsiveness and CSS3 in general in order to create a web-page.

 ![screenshot](https://raw.githubusercontent.com/balerum03/htmlandcss3-capstone/dev-cap/assets/images/capture1.png?raw=true)